The article will aid you to remove Spyder-Finder completely. Follow the browser hijacker removal instructions provided at the bottom of this article.

 - Guide 1: How to Remove Spyder-Finder from Windows.

-- Guide 2: Get rid of Spyder-Finder from Mac OS X.
+- Guide 2: Get rid of Spyder-Finder on Mac OS X.

-- Guide 3: Remove Spyder-Finder from Google Chrome.
+- Guide 3: Remove Spyder-Finder in Google Chrome.

 - Guide 4: Erase Spyder-Finder from Mozilla Firefox.